1. The basics

 You can now log in for the first time and try out Checkmk.

-To access your site within the container via the command line, log in to the container as an site user.
+To access your site within the container via the command line, log in to the container as the site user.

 In Checkmk, this user always has the same name as the site it manages.